• Home

 The Home Office has acknowledged due to the continued impact of Covid -19 that some individuals may have specific circumstances which mean they may not have an original document available.

-Please be assured that the HR Services team will assess any exceptional circumstances and work closely with the individual and hiring manager to support and resolve this type of situation, whilst still ensuring we are compliant with the Home Office Employer Code of Conduct.
+Please be assured that the People Team will assess any exceptional circumstances and work closely with the individual and hiring manager to support and resolve this type of situation, whilst still ensuring we are compliant with the Home Office Employer Code of Conduct.

-If you have any questions, please call the HR Services team on 0131 455 3344 or email your question and/or request a call back to: humanresources@napier.ac.uk
+If you have any questions, please call the People Team on 0131 455 3344 or email your question and/or request a call back to: humanresources@napier.ac.uk

 Please note that due to the UK leaving the European Union new immigration rules apply with effect 1 January 2021.